 Switching to digital requires redesigning your content for a new context.
 While some publishers approach their digital edition as a replica of the print edition, that’s not enough.
 As a publisher, you’ll need to change your processes and design a digital experience worth clicking on.
 That could mean adding interactive elements or video content inside the magazine.
 It means using a responsive design that looks as good on a mobile device as it does on a desktop.
 You should also plan how to help readers through the learning curve, which could involve shaking up your marketing strategy to drive digital traffic.

-How to Switch From Print to Digital Publishing
+How to Increase Revenue Through Digital Publishing

 While gaining the advantages of electronic publishing may involve some hard work and learning new processes, it’s ultimately worth it.